Skip to contentSkip to navigationSkip to topbar

 There is no test which can be done to definitively determine the origin of a problem with <Gather>.
 The best approach to take is to do everything possible to isolate the issue.
 Try the following:

 1. Use several different phones from different carriers.
 If the issue occurs reliably, but only on phones from a particular carrier, you might want to contact that carrier directly to report the issue.
-If the problem occurs reliably on multiple telephones from multiple service providers, please contact Twilio support(link takes you to an external page).
+If the problem occurs reliably on multiple telephones from multiple service providers, contact Twilio support(link takes you to an external page).

 2. If the issue happens only intermittently, it may be due to environmental factors or the style of use from a particular user.
 Try to see if there is a particular user, phone or location that experiences this issue more often.